noormuhammaddev/iModah/README.md

 # iModah HTML

 This is the robust, fully responsive static html assignment/demo.
-This assignment consisting static html along with the following stuff:
+This assignment has been developed by using the following stuff:
+- HTML5
 - SCSS
 - Bootstrap
 - Javascript